top of page

 Next Performance

-Madison Opera
+Minnesota Opera

 In the 2024-2025 season, Mr. Walton brings his celebrated Count Almaviva in Il barbiere di Siviglia to Minnesota Opera and to Madison Opera.
 In his début with the South Florida Symphony, he sings the title role in their semi-staged Candide, makes his role debut as Don Ottavio in Don Giovanni with Livermore Valley Opera, and returns to the South Dakota Symphony Orchestra in an all Bach/Mozart program.
-Other concert appearances include Transept Vocal Ensemble in Sioux Falls, Columbus Symphony and Pacific Symphony for the tenor solo in Handel’s Messiah, and his debut as the Evangelist in Bach’s Christmas Oratorio with Winona Symphony.
+Other concert appearances include Transept Vocal Ensemble ,in Sioux Falls, Columbus Symphony and Pacific Symphony for the tenor solo in Handel’s Messiah, and his debut as the Evangelist in Bach’s Christmas Oratorio with Winona Symphony.

 bottom of page